VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ### A copied spell has unexpected upcast behavior

-Check whether the source spell was created by modifying a compendium spell.
+Check whether the original spell was created by modifying a compendium spell.
 For custom description-roll spells, rebuild the spell manually from a blank row and leave Roll20's normal At Higher Levels and higher-level damage fields blank.

 ### NPC Spell Manager does not list an NPC

 Make sure the sheet is a 2014 NPC sheet and not a player character sheet.
 NPC Spell Manager is GM-only and uses a separate NPC picker instead of the normal player character picker.

-### A source does not appear in an available source list
+### A spell mule does not appear in an available spell mule list

-If an `SBM_` character is already assigned as a spell book, it is excluded from normal available class or character source lists.
-Remove it as a spell book first if you want to reuse it as a normal shared source.
+If an `SBM_` character is already assigned as a spell book, it is excluded from normal available class or character mule lists.
+Remove it as a spell book first if you want to reuse it as a normal shared spell mule.